shubhamingaleiitb/DH307/README.md

 # DH307
-During my second year of undergraduate studies at IIT Bombay, I worked on an R&D project with Professor Ambarish Kunawar.
+During my second year of undergraduate studies at IIT Bombay, I worked on an R&D project with Professor Ambarish Kunwar.
 The project primarily involved the acquisition of EMG signals and their digital signal processing using IIR filters.
 Resources I found to be useful:
     1. https://youtube.com/playlist?list=PLULQVvZuQOEYkrEuu37-5ZDFNCXIAaIb4
     2. https://www.crowdsupply.com/upside-down-labs/bioamp-exg-pill